M.F.A. in Nonfiction Curriculum

-The limited-residency format of the program, with its curriculum of reading, writing, and mentoring, allows students to complete the program in two years.
+The low-residency format of the program, with its curriculum of reading, writing, and mentoring, allows students to complete the program in two years.
 The 49-credit degree requirement consists of these components:

 Participation in a minimum of two on-campus residencies (CNF 608, a 3-credit course).
 Residencies include workshops, lectures, presentations, panel discussions, and other elements students use to continue their work off-campus during the online semester.